tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

 **NOTE**: select pumba project (`Re***`) in top left menu beforehand
-          (here you can also switch between projects targeted either for GA or GAW - this grouping is our own one, not Google's one).
+          (here you can also switch between projects targeted either for GA or GAW - this grouping is our own, not Google's one).

 pumba client IDs for all 3 stages (Development, Staging, Production) were created in `finga***88@gmail.com` account!